 Swimming pools that commenced construction from 1st September 2008, must have a barrier that complies with Australian Standard 1926.1~2012 ‘Part 1: Safety barriers for swimming pools’.

-Hard copies of the Australian Standard AS1926.1-2012 'Swimming pool safety, Part 1: Safety barriers for swimming pools' are available online at Libraries and in hard copy at Councils administration centre located at 282 King Street Newcastle.
+You can view the Australian Standard AS1926.1-2012 'Swimming pool safety, Part 1: Safety barriers for swimming pools' online at Council Libraries.
 Please note due to copyright restrictions, copies of the documents are unable to be made.

 Pool fencing must comply with AS1926.1-2012.
 Some of the requirements are:

 Minimum height 1200mm for the fencing between the pool and the house